EmmaVeletic/Data-Analysis-Portfolio/README.md

 Description: This Excel project involves creating a comprehensive dashboard for salaries in IT industry, utilizing data cleaning, pivot tables, and visualizations.
 The goal is to provide a user-friendly dashboard where users can interact with the data, exploring salary insights based on various factors.

 Key Steps in the Project:
-1. Data Cleaning: Identify and remove duplicates, standardize categorical data (e.g., marital status, gender).
+1. Data Cleaning: Identify and remove duplicates, standardize categorical data (e.g.,education level, years of experience).
 2. Create Working Sheet: Copy raw data to a working sheet for manipulation, keeping the original data intact.
 3. Pivot Tables: Utilize pivot tables to summarize and analyze data for visualization.
-4. Visualizations: Build visualizations using recommended charts to represent key insights, such as average income, commute distance, and age brackets.
+4. Visualizations: Build visualizations using recommended charts to represent key insights, such as average income, representation of individual job titles, and age brackets.
 5. Dashboard Creation: Copy visualizations onto a dashboard sheet for a consolidated view.
 6. Chart Customization: Adjust chart titles, axis labels, and formatting for better clarity.